Quantitative "Real Time"

 target DNA sequence is

 present.
-Becasue amplification is measured against a control, a "negative" ("black" background signal) is a
+Because amplification is measured against a control, a "negative"

 definite indication of the absence of the